 5. Go on a Whale Watch

 How does a whale tell time?!?!
 On a whale watch! 🐳⏱.

-If you are traveling to Maui during whale season (December through April), one of the best experiences you can have is to witness these majestic creatures up close and personal.
+If you are traveling to Maui during whale season (December through April – the best time to visit Maui), one of the greatest experiences you can have is to witness these majestic creatures up close and personal.
 One of the best ways to do this is by taking a whale watching tour.

 There are several boat companies that offer tours to see the humpback whales.
 The tours usually last a couple hours and snacks and open bar are included.
 The guides are very knowledgeable and you’ll learn tons of fun facts about the Pacific humpback whales that make the trek from Alaska to the warm waters of Hawaii every year.

 This is one of the best Kihei attractions and is fun for the whole family.
 There are boats that depart from the Kihei boat ramp, Ma’alaea Harbor, Lahaina Harbor and also from Ka’anapali.
-So even if you aren’t staying in South Maui, enjoying a whale watching tour is a must do when exploring the island of Maui.
+So even if you aren’t staying in South Maui, enjoying a whale watching tour is a must do and budget friendly activity when exploring the island of Maui.